-Immigration law and policy and has often been a contentious issue in Australia, with newspapers and politicians often infuriated by interpretations of that law by judges and tribunals “failing to keep Australia white”, perhaps for the sake of sales and votes in “this great country”, but without much rational thinking in support, or at least little displayed.
+Immigration law and policy and has been a contentious issue in Australia, with newspapers and politicians often infuriated by interpretations of that law by judges and tribunals “failing to keep Australia white”, perhaps for the sake of sales and votes in “this great country”, but without much rational thinking in support, or at least little displayed.

-It was in the 1930s that Australian immigration law sought to prevent whoever was then considered to be undesirable from entering the country, by way of colour, or politics, and probably more.
+It was in the 1930s that Australian immigration law sought to prevent whomever was then considered to be undesirable from entering the country, by way of colour, or politics, and probably more.
 When a Czech journalist was required to undergo an entry test under the then law, by way of reading Scottish Gaelic, which test he, understandably, failed, a challenge was brought to the validity of that law.
 The High Court considered that Scottish Gaelic was not a valid language on which to test would be immigrants and held the law invalid.

 The immigration minister was not pleased, his evidence being that his decision to deny entry was based on “information received from the Government of the United Kingdom through official channels”.
 But on being informed he would need to be cross-examined, the Minister promptly withdrew.